nirajpant07/TaskManagerCLI/README.md

 3. **WorkDays**
    - Tracks each work day, including start/end times, planned duration, active status, and a list of session logs for that day.

-4. **Statistics**
+4. **SessionLogs**
-   - Contains daily productivity metrics such as total focus time, break time, number of completed sessions, and productivity scores.
+   - Detailed chronological log of all activities including focus sessions, breaks, pauses, application events, and **command executions** with timestamps and activity notes.

-5. **Backups**
+5. **Settings**
-   - Maintains a log of backup operations, including backup timestamps and file paths for recovery purposes.
+   - Application configuration and user preferences including timer settings, work day duration, and notification preferences.

-6. **Metadata**
+6. **UserInfo**
-   - Stores application-level metadata, version info, and configuration settings to ensure compatibility and smooth upgrades.
+   - System and user environment information captured at application startup for compatibility and troubleshooting.

 **Backup System:**
 - The application automatically creates timestamped backups of `tasks.xlsx` when you end a work day, complete focus sessions, or request a manual backup.